FalahShazib/catapult/README.md

 ![alt text](https://raw.github.com/FalahShazib/catapult/master/58461340_422257915002772_8995088791291035648_n.png)

 A virtual reality game compatible with the Oculus Rift that allows you to launch yourself from island to island collecting stars!
+Developed using Unity V2018.2.20.

 <b>How to play:</b>